Dr Trevor Simper

 He also trains counsellors, therapists, doctors, nurses and people working in the wellbeing sector and runs physical/mental wellbeing workshops for corporate business and lectures psychology and motivational interviewing at several Universities.

-Trevor's doctorate focussed on counselling and motivational interviewing for helping people manage their physical and mental health and he has published over 40 peer reviewed scientifc papers relating to behaviour change, health, nutrition and psychology.
+Trevor's doctorate focused on counselling and motivational interviewing for helping people manage their physical and mental health and he has published over 40 peer reviewed scientific papers relating to behaviour change, health, nutrition and psychology.
 Dr Simper has run workshops for large pharmaceutical companies, elite athletes, local government, and national health service departments and taught and run research projects around psychology, nutrition exercise and health for over 20 years.
 He is the author of Small Changes Key behaviour change skills for weight management professionals.
 He worked for a number of years in public health and exercise science and as public health nutritionist before focussing full time on psychology and now works as a psychotherapist in Perth Western Australia.

 Simper, T. N., Breckon, J. D., & Kilner, K. (2017).
 Effectiveness of training final-year undergraduate nutritionists in motivational interviewing.
 Patient education and counseling, 100(10), 1898-1902.